-‘Boy Meets World’ Star Maitlan Ward Bursts Out Of Unzipped Racer Girl Jumpsuit At Comic-Con
+‘Boy Meets World’ Star Maitland Ward Bursts Out Of Unzipped Racer Girl Jumpsuit At Comic-Con

-Maitland Ward is back on the ‘Gram.
+Maitland Ward is back on Instagram.
 In fact, it looks like the adult entertainment star updated her Instagram today straight from Comic-Con.
 Maitland did kick off the day by lifting up her shirt, although the amount of cleavage on show in the social media update made earlier today likely wouldn’t be permitted at a public event.

 This star will make the most of her assets, though.

 Maitland’s photo showed her posing at Comic-Con with Will Friedle.
-The redhead had opted for a bright-colored outfit that just about tapped into her love of cosplay, with the look taking on a racer girl outfit.
-The finish was a very sexy one, though, with the 42-year-old seen rocking a bold red jumpsuit with a yellow zipper appearing very much undone.
-The star’s cleavage was somewhat bursting out of the all-in-one piece, although Maitland was showing less skin than is seen in some of her very provocative Instagram photos.
-The look was fun, though, with check details in black-and-white offsetting the red.
+The redhead had opted for a bright-colored outfit that just about tapped into her love of cosplay, as she wore a racer girl outfit.
+The finish was sexy, with the 42-year-old seen rocking a bold red jumpsuit with a yellow zipper appearing very much undone.

+The star’s cleavage was peeking out of the one-piece, although Maitland was showing less skin than is seen in some of her more provocative Instagram photos.
+The look was fun, though, with a black-and-white checkered pattern offsetting the red.
 The star also appeared with her signature red hair worn down and falling near her shoulders.

 Maitland smiled for her snap with one hand on her waist.
 Red nails matched her outfit, with the star also rocking red lips.
 A caption announced that Ward was happy to be back with her Boy Meets World co-star.